johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 * After running our serializer, the packet is ready to send.
 * In Faye, the `subscribe()` call returns a promise that resolves when the Faye server returns an acknowledgement.
-* Upon that acknowledgement, we publish the serialized packet we built earlier.
+* Upon that acknowledgement (promise resolution), we publish the serialized packet we built earlier.

 Now let's deal with marrying that up with our Observable.
-Here's the final version:
+Here's the final version of `handleRequest()`.

 ```typescript
   public handleRequest(partialPacket, observer): Function {